ysobolev/avalon/README.md

 # Avalon Role Assistant

-This is meant to allow players of Avalon to quickly distribute identities without having to go through theusual "eyes closed, thumbs up" process.
+This is meant to allow players of Avalon to quickly distribute identities without having to go through the usual "eyes closed, thumbs up" process.
 It should also work for Resistance.

 The project requires Meteor to run.